benjbuch/benjbuch.github.io/_projects/protocols-about.md

 I wanted to see if I could build something cleaner, something that separated content from presentation in a meaningful way.
 That way, I could **focus on *what* a protocol says, not *how* it looks**.
 And if I ever wanted to change the design, I could update the template once and regenerate everything.

 That separation also meant version control could work the way it does for code.
 Instead of tracking binary Word files, I could track plain text XML.
-Git would **show me exactly what changed, line by line**.
+Git (a free version-control system) would **show me exactly what changed, line by line**.
 No more guessing whether step 7 was different in the last version.

 It also opened up **possibilities for extracting data from the "codebase."** Want all your recipes in one document?
 Extract them.
 Want a bullet-point summary of a protocol?
 Generate it.
-The structure is there; you just need to render it differently.
+The structure is there, you just need to render it differently.
 (I haven't built all of this yet, but the foundation is there.
 Someone cover my salary for two months and I'll work on it full-time.
 Half-joking.)

 The ideal tool for this was ConTeXt, a general-purpose document processor similar to LaTeX.
-It can process XML directly and generate beautiful PDFs, which is great because people still print protocols to take to the bench.
+It can directly process XML documents and generate beautiful PDFs, which is great because people still print protocols to take to the bench.
 I certainly do.
-And XML can be converted to HTML, too, so web-based rendering is on the horizon.
+And XML can be converted to HTML, so web-based rendering is on the horizon.
 Someday.

 ## What I Learned Along the Way